 Exercise—with or without inflammatory arthritis—is critical to maintaining overall health.
 Exercise promotes cardiovascular, mental, and emotional health and helps us to maintain a healthy weight.
 It can improve sleep, prevent disease, and boost energy and stamina.
 Experts agree that maintaining a regular exercise program is one of the cornerstones of a healthy lifestyle—even for individuals living with RA AS and PsA.1 However, anyone living with an inflammatory condition will tell you that exercise is no simple prescription to fill.

 There is however some controversy around exercise.
 Many experts recommend daily exercise, but those who suffer from these conditions often find that exercise is easier said than done.
 In fact, exercise is the ultimate catch-22: exercise can alleviate joint pain and stiffness, but individuals suffering from pain and stiffness are hesitant to exercise for fear of exacerbating the pain.

 Some evidence suggests that a significant amount of the disability related to arthritis occurs from a lack of fitness.2 Pain and inflamed joints can lead to inactivity.
 Inactivity can weaken joints and cause a decrease in muscle strength and endurance—which can exacerbate the effects of the disease.3 Furthermore, the lack of weight-bearing activity can have a negative impact on bone structure and increase the risk of early osteoporosis.4,5

-The Goals and Benefits of Exercise for RA
+The Goals and Benefits of Exercise

 - Preserve or restore range of motion (ROM) and flexibility around affected joints